imanehadi/PRODIGY_CS_04/README.md

 python3 key_event_logger.py

-Type in the Tkinter window — all pressed keys will be logged.
+"Type in the Tkinter window — all pressed keys will be logged."

-Press ESC to stop the logger and exit the program.
+"Press ESC to stop the logger and exit the program."